ethershare/EtherShare/README.md

 There are several ways to use EtherShare since it is a DApp.

 **Visit the Website**
-> You can just vist `ethershare.org` or `ethershare.github.io` to use EtherShare.
+You can just vist `ethershare.org` or `ethershare.github.io` to use EtherShare.

-> Please install Metamask or use other Ethereum wallets that supporting DApp browsers.
-Or you will have the only access to the `ethershare.org/cache.html`.
+Please install Metamask or use other Ethereum wallets that supporting DApp browsers.
+Or you can only view the Shares to the `ethershare.org/cache.html`.

 **Download the HTML Files**
-> TBD
+TBD

 **Use the EtherShareClient**
-> TBD
+TBD

 ## Smart Contracts